ngs-course/ngs-course.github.io/README.md

 # Overview

-Welcome to this introductory NGS data analysis course.
-During this course you will learn the basics of NGS data analysis in a Linux environment using most currently used software and best practices will be explained.
+Welcome to this introductory course about _NGS data analysis and visualization_.
+During this course you will learn the basics of NGS data analysis and visualization in a Linux environment, current used software and best practices will be explained.
 This course is focused in NGS data alignment for both DNA and RNA (RNA-seq), variant calling, differential expression analysis and data visualization.

 This is course is scheduled for a 3 days and assumes a very basic knowledge of NGS data analysis and Linux.
 All materials in this is course are free and open, feel free to reuse them as you want.
-Data for the tutorials are available in our [DropBox folder](https://www.dropbox.com/sh/4qkqch7gyt888h7/AABD_i9ShwryfAqGeJ0yqqF3a).
+All the data for the tutorials are available in our [DropBox folder](https://www.dropbox.com/sh/4qkqch7gyt888h7/AABD_i9ShwryfAqGeJ0yqqF3a).

 # Schedule

 ## Day 1

-During this first day we will focus in a NGS data introduction and preparing the data for their analysis.
-The course starts with a short presentation and a NGS data and GNU/Linux shell introduction.
-Then we will start working and preparing the data: _Quality Control_ (QC) and _NGS data alignment_.
+During this first day we will start with an _introduction to NGS technology_ and in the data preparation for their analysis.
+You will also learn the basics of the _GNU/Linux shell introduction_.
+At this point we are ready to start preparing and working with the data: _Quality Control_ (QC) and _NGS data alignment_.

 ### Presentation
 - Presentation [[PDF](Course_Materials/presentation/presentation_mda14.pdf) | [OpenOffice](Course_Materials/presentation/presentation_mda14.odp)]